Gold Panning at Lomax Gulch

 About gold panning at Lomax

 The best and most authentic gold panning experience in Breckenridge!
 Lomax Gulch was an active gold mine site in the 1860s.
 Miners used high-pressure hoses, sluice boxes and gold pans to collect the precious mineral.
 The creek that runs through Lomax to this day still carries gold flakes - and fool's gold!
-Explore the site and several authentic mining cabins.
-Then, learn how to pan for gold in the creek with one of our expert guides and find your own treasures - what you find is yours to keep!
+Explore the site and learn how to pan for gold in the creek with one of our expert guides and find your own treasures - what you find is yours to keep!

 What to expect